wutron/treefix/treefixDTL/README.txt

 TreeFixDTL citation:
 Bansal*, Wu*, Alm, Kellis.
 Improving the Accuracy of Gene Tree Reconstruction in Prokaryotes: Strategies and Impact.
-In prep.
+Submitted.